erioluwa66/BusyToddlerMums/README.md

 BusyToddlerMum is designed for the proactive parent who values nutritious meals and seeks convenience in meal planning.
 The platform is also an excellent resource for caretakers or educators who wish to explore a variety of meal options for children.

 ### Features
-- **Recipe Discovery**: Search for toddler-approved recipes using simple ingredients.
+- **Recipe Discovery**: Search for toddler-approved recipes using the filter function to check by course or cuisine.
-- **Meal Planning**: Easily plan your week with customized meal schedules.
+- **Meal Planning**: Easily plan your week with customized meal schedules using Openai chat assitance.
 - **Nutritional Insights**: Access detailed nutritional information for each recipe to ensure a balanced diet for your toddler.